Estadio Deportivo

 Estadio Deportivo (/es/; lit.
 'Sports Stadium') is a Spanish-language sports daily newspaper published in Seville, Spain.
 The paper has been in circulation since 1995.
-It is a supplement of the daily newspaper, El Mundo.
+While it was previously distributed as a supplement to the daily newspaper, El Mundo during its print era, it now operates independently as a digital-native outlet.
+The newspaper provides continuous, real-time coverage of national and international sports news, with a particular focus on the Spanish major football clubs.

 History

 Estadio Deportivo was established as a weekly newspaper in 1995.
 On 28 August 1996, it began to be published daily.
 The paper is based in Seville.
 The former owners of the paper were Recoletos (85%) and Grupo Prensa Ibérica (15%).
 In 2007, it became part of Unidad Editorial.
-Since 11 January 2010, Estadio Deportivo has been sold with El Mundo.
+On 11 January 2010, Estadio Deportivo was sold to El Mundo.
+In 2021, the newspaper was acquired by Alpred, marking its transition into a fully digital-native sports media outlet with continuous online updates.